department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2023-04 Unified Check-In Experience Usability Study/research-findings.md

 **4. Similar to how some Veterans find the check in status on the appointments list helpful, Veterans expected to find a similar appointment confirmation or “your information is up to date” status for pre-check-in on the appointments list.**

-**5. 9 out of 11 Veterans thought that it was helpful to be able to review all of their upcoming appointments when completing a pre-check-in or check-in task.** However, not if it increases the ease of checking in or adds steps to the existing user flow.
+**5. 9 out of 11 Veterans thought that it was helpful to be able to review all of their upcoming appointments when completing a pre-check-in or check-in task.** However, not if it decreases the ease of checking in or adds steps to the existing user flow.

 **6. 11 out of 11 Veterans thought it was easy to find out how to review their other upcoming appointments from the pre-check-in confirmation page.** However, some Veterans didn’t understand that they had other appointments with tasks to complete (based on the design pattern and content) or had no interest in starting another task after their primary task was completed.